erikpukinskis/onnemi-4211/README.md

 - Anything after that, like an identifierish followed by a (, is dropped to the next line and indented

+- Identifierish is only strings, names, and numbers

 - All block punctuation goes at the end of a line of code

 That's **ONNEMI-4211**.